Uproargg/destiny-php/README.md

         * [Post Game Carnage Reports](#post-game-carnage-reports)
     * [Inventory](#inventory)

-This is an easy to use PHP API to access all sorts of information about any Destiny account.
+This is an easy to use PHP interface to the Destiny API by Bungie.
 This includes characters equipment, progression and all sorts of other information.

 # Basic Usage